smorello87/orals/Daily_Dissertation.md

 ## October 24

 Again revisiting QM list.
-The revelation of doing journals as a focus still has an encouraging effect on me. (though Wayne still hasn't written back, which keeps me anxious)
+The revelation of doing journals as a focus still has an encouraging effect on me. (though Wayne still hasn't written back, which keeps me anxious...).

 I'm revising my High Modernist Fiction list to "Modernist Autobiography".
 It seems to me that many of these works are actually autobiographical, to a certain extent:
 - Orlando